sefailyasoz95/sensoryminds-bingo/README.md

 ## Libraries and Techs Used In This Project

-1. TypeScript
+1. TypeScript (To make the code more robost and readable and also to be able to avoid developer dependent errors)
 2. React
-3. TailwindCSS
+3. TailwindCSS (It is super easy to use and helps you to do your styling faster comparing to other styling options.
+Also very practical for small projects)
-4. Recoil
+4. Recoil (Lightweight, easy to understand and use.
+No boilerplate needed)
-5. Lottie
+5. Lottie (To display beatiful, smooth animations)
 6. Hero Icons